-Response to Intervention (RtI)
+Response to Intervention (Rtl)

-For students having difficulty in the regular classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI).
+For students having difficulty in the regular classroom, all school districts and open enrollment charter schools must consider tutorial, compensatory, and other academic or behavior support services that are available to all students, including a process based on Response to Intervention (RtI) through a Student Support Team.
 The implementation of RtI has the potential to have a positive impact on the ability of districts and charter schools to meet the needs of all struggling students.

 Response to Intervention (RTI) is a proactive approach to help all students.
-It is most often used for struggling learners, but may also be used to improve student behavior.
-Like PBIS, a tiered approach is used to best meet the needs of every student.
-When a child is recommended for RtI, parents are notified and an individualized program is created.

-Students are provided with interventions at increasing levels of intensity to meet their needs, and progress is closely monitored by their classroom teacher(s) and RTI Team.
+It is most often used for struggling learners, and may also be used to improve student behavior.
+Students are provided with interventions at increasing levels of intensity to meet their needs and progress is closely monitored by their classroom teacher(s) and the Student Support Team.
 The amount of time each student spends in RTI varies as each approach is personalized.
-The ultimate goal is student success, and the RTI Coordinator will work with other educational professionals as needed to provide additional testing and/or supports.
+The ultimate goal is student success and the Student Support Team will work with other educational professionals as needed to provide additional testing and/or support.